• Skip to main content

 Tips on Making Pasta Ahead

 Make-ahead Tip: Roast butternut squash up to 2 days ahead.
 Keep it refrigerated in an airtight container until ready to use.
-Reheat it briefly in the microwave (for about 30 seconds) before adding to pasta.
-Or, just add to the creamy pasta sauce, stir it in and reheat in the cream sauce.
+Reheat it briefly in the microwave (for about 30 seconds) before adding it to the pasta.
+Or, just add it to the creamy pasta sauce, stir it in and reheat it in the cream sauce.

-How to Store, Freeze, Reheat Butternut Squash Pasta
+How to Store, Freeze, Reheat Roasted Butternut Squash Pasta

 • Refrigerate.
 Store leftover butternut squash pasta in an airtight container in the refrigerator for up to 4 days.